kreyssel/selenium2-visualdiff/README.md

 After the executions of functional tests in a maven run, all screenshots taken at this time are packaged as zip and attached to the build as *${project.build.finalName}-screenshots.zip*.
 This archive is deployed to maven repository in the *deploy* phase of the maven build.

-The *selenium-visualdiff* report plugin generates a report that shows you the different screens per testcase compared to the previous release.
+The *selenium2-visualdiff* report plugin generates a report that shows you the different screens per testcase compared to the previous release.